puppetlabs/puppet-docs/source/pe/2.5/quick_writing.markdown

 subtitle: "Quick Start: Writing Modules for PE 2.5"
 ---

 Welcome to the PE 2.5 advanced quick start guide.
 This document is a continuation of the [quick start guide](./quick_start.html), and is a short walkthrough to help you become more familiar with PE's features.
-By following along, you will do the following:
+Follow along to learn how to:

 * Modify modules obtained from the Forge
 * Write your own Puppet module